 And well within our budget.

-New apartment with the bells and whistles that would require both our incomes or the slightly run down one with an affordable rent?
+New apartment with the bells and whistles that would require both our incomes or the slightly run down

 We went with the beach side apartment.

 Honestly, we did have some people think our choice was a bit crazy, but it really set the tone for our finances together.